-- 1 SAFFTY: MITIGATING AND SLOWING THE GROWTH OF COVID-19 IN THE CONTEXT OF RETURNING TO SCHOOL.
-UNDERSTANDING THAT THERE IS AN INHERENT RISK BEING IN SESSION ON CAMPUS WHILE IN A PANDEMIC, WE ALSO UNDERSTAND THAT WE ARE PART OF A SOCIETAL DECISION THAT ACCEPTS BALANCING COVID-19 RISK AGAINST THE NEED TO MAINTAIN A SEMBLANCE OF NORMALLY FOR OUR CHILDREN AND THEIR DEVELOPMENT - a.
-AT SUCH A TIME AS OUR STUDENT POPULATION IS ALLOWED TO RETURN TO CAMPUS.
-THE SMS RETURN-TO-SCHOOL PLAN WILL BE ENACTED. - b.
-DISTANCE OPTIONS: IF A STUDENT OR THEIR FAMILY MEMBER IS IN A HIGHER-RISK GROUP.
-WE WILL GIVE THEM THE OPTION OF CONTINUING INDEPENDENT.
-REMOTE IFARNING VIA LIVE STREAM. - 2.
+- 1. SAFETY: MITIGATING AND SLOWING THE GROWTH OF COVID-19 IN THE CONTEXT OF RETURNING TO SCHOOL.
+Understanding that there is an inherent risk being in session on campus while in a pandemic, we also understand that we are part of a societal decision that accepts balancing COVID-19 risk against the need to maintain a semblance of normalcy for our children and their development. - a.
+At such a time as our student population is allowed to return to campus, the SMS Return-to-School Plan will be enacted. - b.
+DISTANCE OPTIONS: IF A STUDENT OR THEIR FAMILY MEMBER IS IN A HIGHER-RISK GROUP, WE WILL GIVE THEM THE OPTION OF CONTINUING INDEPENDENT, REMOTE LEARNING VIA LIVE STREAM. - 2.
 PRESENCE: KEEPING SCHOOL OPEN DAILY, ALBEIT VIA DISTANCE LEARNING.
-WE DO NOT WANT TO BURDEN PARENTS WITH CHAILENGING SCHEDULES PREVENTING THEM FROM WORKING A FULL WORKDAY - WE WANT OUR STUDENTS ENGAGED IN FAITH BUILDING AND ACADEMIC PURSUITS.
-DUE TO THE NEED FOR SCREEN TIME BY THE CHILDREN.
-THE ACADEMIC DAYS WILL BE DEVELOPED IN ITNE WITH THE SOCIAL EMOTIONAL AND DEVELOPMENTAL NEEDS OF THE AGE GROUP. - 3.
-GROWTH: DESPITE LIMITATIONS.
-WE WANT OUR CHILDREN TO CONTINUE THEIR FAITH FORMATION AND ACADEMIC PROGRESS.
-AT GRADE LEVEL.
-IN ALL CORE ACADEMIC STANDARDS.
-INCLUDING ELA, MATH, RELIGION, SOCIAL STUDIES AND SCIENCE.
+WE DO NOT WANT TO BURDEN PARENTS WITH CHALLENGING SCHEDULES PREVENTING THEM FROM WORKING A FULL WORKDAY WE WANT OUR STUDENTS ENGAGED IN FAITH BUILDING AND ACADEMIC PURSUITS.
+DUE TO THE NEED FOR SCREEN TIME BY THE CHILDREN, THE ACADEMIC DAYS WILL BE DEVELOPED IN LINE WITH THE SOCIAL, EMOTIONAL, AND DEVELOPMENTAL NEEDS OF THE AGE GROUP. - 3.
+GROWTH: DESPITE LIMITATIONS, WE WANT OUR CHILDREN TO CONTINUE THEIR FAITH FORMATION AND ACADEMIC PROGRESS, AT GRADE LEVEL, IN ALL CORE ACADEMIC STANDARDS, INCLUDING ELA, MATH, RELIGION, SOCIAL STUDIES AND SCIENCE,